-4.1 Market and need for services
+5.1 Market and need for services

 During the implementation of the Baltic TRAM project open calls altogether 68 companies were selected to receive scientific consultation and measurement services to support the research-, development and innovation in the companies.
 More information about the companies (size, field of industry, country of operation etc. please see section x in this report).
 Out of all 68 served companies altogether 42, that is 61,76% of the customer companies responded to the structured customer satisfaction survey.
-Despite the serious efforts by the work package leaders and operational industrial liaison officers in the Industrial Research Centres across the Baltic Sea Region, the response rate remained relatively low even though the rate can by some measures be considered feasible for a company survey in general.
+Despite the serious efforts by the work package leaders and operational industrial liaison officers in the Industrial Research Centres across the Baltic Sea Region, the response rate remained relatively low even though the rate can by some measures be considered to be feasible for a company survey in general.

-In terms of the most common sources of information on the IReC services during the project the companies had a tendency to be engaged first with colleagues and personal contacts and get relevant information on the services directly from them.
-The second most common source of information was innovation agencies or relevant development organisations, which are considered as important regional development organisations.
-Industrial Research Centre and other contact points focusing on and understanding the needs of SMEs and micro enterprises in facilitating regional and trans regional scientific cooperation and operating in distributed networks formed by regional development.[3]
+In terms of the most common sources of information on the IReC services during the project the companies had a tendency to be engaged first and foremost with colleagues and personal contacts and get relevant information on the services directly from them.
+The second most common source of information was innovation agencies or relevant development organisations which are considered as important regional development organisations.
+Industrial Research Centre and other contact points focusing on and understanding the needs of SMEs and micro enterprises in facilitating regional and transregional scientific cooperation and operating in distributed networks formed by regional development organisations, universities and stakeholders to enhance positive regional development.[3]